How to get your WhatsApp messages back from an iPhone

 The "Preview" mode allows you to preview WhatsApp messages and their attachments.
-Click on "WhatsApp", and you will see a list of all possible messages that can be extracted in the right hand side.
-Select messages with attachments, click on "Extract", and chose a location to save them.
+Click on "WhatsApp", and you will see a list of all possible messages that can be extracted in the right-hand side.
+Select messages with attachments, click on "Extract", and choose a location to save them.
 Messages are extracted as HTML, whilst images and videos are saved in a separate folder called "Data".

 In "App View" mode, select "WhatsApp Messenger" and click on the link next to "All Files".
 Then pick a location where you need to extract the attachments.
 You'll find your data in

 Media.
 The "Media" folder contains all the WhatsApp attachments.
 Choose the Media folder then click on "Extract" to save your WhatsApp attachments.